kieran-mackle/AutoTrader/content/_posts/2021-9-27-developing-scanner.md

 ## Run File
 Finally, we can construct a run file, to pass our strategy to AutoTrader and run the scan.
+Note that to activate email notifications, you will also have to use the `configure` method of AutoTrader to specify the notify verbosity.
+You can do this by adding `at.configure(notify=1)` after creating the AutoTrader instance.

 ```py
 '''